• Skip to primary navigation

 Make ahead of time

 You can add all the ingredients of this salad to a jar or a salad bowl, cover it well, and keep it in the refrigerator.
-Then, mix up all ingredients for the dressing and refrigerate it in a different container.
+Then, mix up all the ingredients for the dressing and refrigerate it in a different container.
 When you're ready to eat, just shake the dressing, pour it into the salad, toss it, and devour it.

 artichoke, tomatoes, chickpeas, black olives, cucumber, cilantro and basil leaves dressed with Mediterranean dressing in a white bowl.